Package uk.blankaspect.common.filesystem

 Converts the specified file-system location to a normalised absolute location and returns the result.
 The following methods are called sequentially on the input location:- Parameters:

-- the location of interest.- Returns:
+location- the location of interest.- Returns:

-converted to an absolute location and normalised.
+locationconverted to an absolute location and normalised.

 -